Nischay2312/Nischay2312.github.io/_posts/2023-08-14-ESP32-Screen-Stream-Improved.md

 2. Using Websockets to send the data but image is compressed in JPEG.
 3. Using UDP to send the data in bitmap format.

-Now to keep the blog post small and consise I wont add the code fo all three approaches but feel free to go to the project GitHub page to check out the code for all three approaches.
+Now to keep the blog post small and consise I wont add the code for all three approaches but feel free to go to the project GitHub page to check out the code for all three approaches.

 ### Approach 1: Websockets + Bitmap
 The complete script is given below.
 The script is pretty self explanatory with the comments.
 On a higher level, the script does the following: